rikschennink/conditioner/README.md

 Introduction
 --------------------------------

-Conditioner is a JavaScript framework based on requirejs, it allows you to conditionally load your javascript modules based on certain environment requirements.
+ConditionerJS is a JavaScript framework based on [requirejs](http://requirejs.org), it allows you to conditionally load your javascript modules based on certain environment requirements.

 Suppose you have a Google Maps module which transforms an anchor to a full blown Google Map.